israeldavidvm/database-auditor/README-EN.md

 For the case of BCNF validation, we can use the
 ## Documentation

-The data-auditor package allows you to perform a series of validations and improvements to the quality of a database design, such as checking for normal forms, verifying the non-additive concatenation property, etc.
+The database-auditor package allows you to perform a series of validations and improvements to the quality of a database design, such as checking for normal forms, verifying the non-additive concatenation property, etc.

 ### Conventions used during documentation